hello@domain.com

 Who We Are

 The Lewiston Auburn Clean Water Authority (LACWA) was created by an act of the Maine Legislature in 1967 to provide wastewater treatment services to the Cities of Lewiston and Auburn.
-The plant started operation in 1974 and was one of the first secondary wastewater treatment facilities in the State of Maine.
+The plant started operation in 1974 and was one of the first secondary wastewater treatment facilities in the State of Maine, meaning we are now moving beyond our 50th year of operation.

-The treatment plant is designed to handle an average daily sewage flow of 14.2 million gallons per day (mgd).
-The current average daily flow is about 8 mgd, but during wet weather we often treat up to 32 mgd instantaneous flow.
-In addition to treating waste generated by the homes, businesses, schools, etc. that are connected to the sewer system, LAWPCA also provides septic and holding tank waste treatment services for 26 area communities (including the unsewered portions of Lewiston and Auburn).
+The treatment plant, located on Lincoln Street in South Lewiston, is designed to handle an average daily sewage flow of 14.2 million gallons per day (MGD).
+Our current average daily flow is roughly 10 MGD, but during wet weather we often treat 20 to 25 million gallons in a given day due to the combined sewers that serve the Twin Cities.
+We are able to treat flows slightly in excess of 38 million MGD.
+In addition to treating waste generated by the homes, businesses, schools, etc. that are connected to the sewer system, we also provide septic and holding tank waste treatment services for over 25 area communities (including the unsewered portions of Lewiston and Auburn).

 In 2013, the Authority brought on line the first anaerobic digester to be used to process municipal wastewater solids in Maine for over 30 years.
 The anaerobic digestion process reduces the volume of solids that require further costly treatment by approximately 40%, reduces biosolids program CO2 emissions by nearly 80%, and generates a methane rich biogas used to produce renewable energy to help power the plant.
 While the project cost was approximately $15.5 million, no increase in sewer rates was experienced as a result of this project due to several factors: a 20 year State Revolving Loan Fund bond at 1% interest and 5.95% principal forgiveness, a $330,000 grant from Efficiency Maine, $640,000 in annual operational cost savings, sale of renewable energy credits, and our capacity to accept grease and other high strength wastes to generate additional biogas and electricity.